Razat94/learn/SCRUM/readme.md

 Artifacts maximize transparency & shared understanding of work.
   - both backlogs demonstrate work to be done that will define value

-> Who's responsible for coping with incomplete artifact transparency? <br/></br>
+> Q: Who's responsible for coping with incomplete artifact transparency? <br/></br>
-The Scrum Master helps the team and organization make artifacts more transparent through learning, influencing, and driving change.
+A: The Scrum Master helps the team and organization make artifacts more transparent through learning, influencing, and driving change.

 Product Backlog